plloydsmith/rmdcev/README.md

 Status](https://travis-ci.org/plloydsmith/rmdcev.svg?branch=master)](https://travis-ci.org/plloydsmith/rmdcev)
 <!-- badges: end -->

-The *rmdcev* R package estimates and simulates multiple discrete-continuous extreme value (MDCEV) demand models with observed and unobserved individual heterogneity.
-Fixed parameter, latent class, and random parameter models can be estimated.
-These models are estimated using maximum likelihood or Bayesian estimation techniques and are implemented in Stan, which is a C++ package for performing full Bayesian inference (see <http://mc-stan.org/>).
-The package also includes functions for simulating demand and welfare outcomes from policy scenarios.
+The *rmdcev* R package estimate and simulates Kuhn-Tucker demand models with individual heterogeneity.
+The models supported by *rmdcev* are the multiple-discrete continuous extreme value (MDCEV) model and Kuhn-Tucker specification common in the environmental economics literature on recreation demand.
+Latent class and random parameters specifications can be implemented and the models are fit using maximum likelihood estimation or Bayesian estimation.
+All models are implemented in Stan, which is a C++ package for performing full Bayesian inference (see
+<http://mc-stan.org/>).
+The *rmdcev* package also implements demand
+forecasting and welfare calculation for policy simulation.

 ## Current Status